Class of 2017

 - Hometown: Greensburg, PA

-Courtney spent her Outward Bound experience backpacking and white water rafting in the Jefferson Wilderness of Oregon for her Wilderness Leadership Experience.
+Courtney spent her Wilderness Leadership summer backpacking and white water rafting in the Jefferson Wilderness of Oregon.
 For her Social Justice summer, she worked in Kampala, Uganda, for an organization called Come Let’s Dance, where she learned new sustainable farming techniques and volunteered at a women’s empowerment project.

-Courtney, who is majoring in Mechanical Engineering with a focus in Environmental Engineering, served as an Engineering Intern at Elliott Turbomachinery for her Global Inquiry summer.
-She spent her Professional Venture summer working for Ford in the body exterior devision.
+Courtney served as an engineering intern at Elliott Turbomachinery for her Global Inquiry summer and spent her Professional Venture summer working for Ford Motor Company in the body exterior division.

-On campus, Courtney is a peer mentor for the First Year of Studies Program, and is involved in Women’s Boxing.
+On campus, Courtney was a peer mentor for the First Year of Studies Program and was involved in Women’s Boxing.